binaryeq/daleq/README.md

- -o,--out <arg>     the output folder where the report will be generated (required) -s1,--src1 <arg>   the first jar file with source code to compare (optional) -s2,--src2 <arg>   the second jar file with source code to compare (optional) -a,--autoopen      if set the generated html report will be opened automatically (dont use for CLI integration)
+ -o,--out <arg>     the output folder where the report will be generated (required) -s1,--src1 <arg>   the first jar file with source code to compare (optional) -s2,--src2 <arg>   the second jar file with source code to compare (optional) -a,--autoopen      if set, the generated html report will be opened automatically (don't use this for CI integration) -so,--soundonly   if set, only sound rules will be used, soundy rules will be ignored
 ```

 Running the program will create a report `report.html` in the specified output folder.